Sprouts Farmers Market Inc (NASDAQ:SFM) Receives $26.00 Consensus Target Price from Analysts

 Shares of Sprouts Farmers Market Inc (NASDAQ:SFM) have received an average rating of “Hold” from the nineteen research firms that are covering the firm, Marketbeat Ratings reports.
 Six research analysts have rated the stock with a sell rating, seven have issued a hold rating and five have given a buy rating to the company.
 The average 1-year price target among brokers that have issued ratings on the stock in the last year is $26.00.

 Several equities analysts have recently issued reports on SFM shares.
-Jefferies Financial Group reissued a “hold” rating and issued a $30.00 price target on shares of Sprouts Farmers Market in a report on Tuesday, August 11th.
-Barclays lowered shares of Sprouts Farmers Market from an “equal weight” rating to an “underweight” rating and set a $20.00 price target for the company. in a report on Wednesday, July 8th.
-MKM Partners started coverage on shares of Sprouts Farmers Market in a report on Wednesday, July 29th.
-They issued a “buy” rating and a $39.00 price target for the company.
+ValuEngine lowered shares of Sprouts Farmers Market from a “sell” rating to a “strong sell” rating in a report on Thursday, July 2nd.
 Goldman Sachs Group started coverage on shares of Sprouts Farmers Market in a report on Tuesday, July 21st.
 They issued a “neutral” rating and a $26.00 price target for the company.
-Finally, ValuEngine lowered shares of Sprouts Farmers Market from a “sell” rating to a “strong sell” rating in a report on Thursday, July 2nd.
+BidaskClub lowered shares of Sprouts Farmers Market from a “sell” rating to a “strong sell” rating in a report on Thursday, September 3rd.
+Credit Suisse Group started coverage on shares of Sprouts Farmers Market in a report on Thursday, August 6th.
+They issued a “hold” rating and a $26.00 price target for the company.
+Finally, UBS Group boosted their price target on shares of Sprouts Farmers Market from $23.00 to $27.00 and gave the company a “neutral” rating in a report on Monday, July 27th.

 Shares of Sprouts Farmers Market stock opened at $20.95 on Tuesday.
 The firm has a fifty day moving average of $23.05 and a two-hundred day moving average of $22.65.
 The stock has a market capitalization of $2.47 billion, a price-to-earnings ratio of 11.39, a PEG ratio of 1.10 and a beta of 0.06.
 Sprouts Farmers Market has a 52 week low of $13.00 and a 52 week high of $28.00.
 The company has a debt-to-equity ratio of 0.62, a quick ratio of 0.62 and a current ratio of 1.07.